AnoushkaVyas/PatchMatch/proposal.md

 4. [Chaitanya Kharyal](https://github.com/kharyal) - 20171208

 ### Main Goal(s) of the project
 The main objective of this project is to present interactive image editing tools using a new randomized algorithm for quickly finding approximate nearest neighbor matches between image patches.
-This one simple algorithm forms the basis for a variety of tools – image retargeting, completion and reshuffling – that can be used together in the context of a high-level image editing application.
+This algorithm forms the basis for a variety of tools – that can be used together in the context of a high-level image editing application.
 One more feature is additional intuitive constraints on the synthesis process that offer the user a level of control unavailable in any other methods.
+Previous methods in this field are generally very slow, and could not be ported into applications where user input was allowed.
+This method aims to allow for the use of tools in a real time scenario.

 ### Problem definition